How To Hide The Add Document Or Add New Item

 Here, Body is the post body text and Note is its type (yes, it’s not RichHtml as you may think), but how do we know?
 You check the schema file at \14\TEMPLATE\FEATURES\DiscussionsList\Discuss

 Now that we have the field available in the CQWP, we edit the item style.
 The ItemStyle.xsl file lives in the Style Library in your site collection (only there, one style library per site collection) inside the folder XSL Style Sheets (that’s easy to figure out).
 You download the file and open it in a text or xml editor.
-Here, we will copy the default style and paste it under the original (starts with – around 67 lines).
-Of course, we need to name our style – I replaced the first line by
+Here, we will copy the default style and paste it under the original (starts with and ends with – around 67 lines).
+Of course, we need to name our style – I replaced the first line by You will notice we have a few blocks of xsl variables and I added my new one under the last one (Display Title)

 Finally, I added the template that strips out html tags right after the closing tag of my custom template ().
 The removeMarkup template is available from Heather’s post toward the end and is clearly marked.